MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/1-introduction.md

 The user interface (UI) between people and computers has evolved greatly over the years.
 From its humble beginning in paper-punch cards, UI design has progressed to command-line interfaces and windowed applications, to personalized phone apps and web sites.
 New concepts in UI design continue to make computers easier, more accessible, and more fun to use!
-But in spite of UI improvements, many people still think of a computer as a _tool_ they need to _learn how to use_ to be productive.
-There's an emerging type of user experience (UX) that's helping to solve this problem.

 ## Conversational UI

 **Conversational UI** and **bots** are a new type of UX that has the potential to radically change how we use computers.
 You no longer need to know what buttons to press.
-You just ask the computer for what you need, and hope it will understand you correctly and do the job.
 In this new UX, we see the computer as an _assistant_ rather than as a _tool_.
 We want to speak to this assistant by using **natural language** in our own words.

 With this UX transition, we need to take extra care to make sure users are comfortable having conversations with a computer.
 People can subconsciously expect a bot to act like a human.
 They might attribute emotions to the bot assistant, and in general, feel more personal involvement.
 So, we need to make sure we build conversational UI responsibly.